 About the Research School

 Another important field is the social aspects of sustainable development, governance mechanisms and effects of policies affecting land use, social and cultural organization, natural resource management, and issues concerning the relationship between urban and rural environments.
-On the basis that the three subjects included in the research school, are working on similar issues, methods and theories in many different parts of the world, opens good opportunities for comparative approaches, both in research and in education.
+On the basis that the four subjects included in the research school, are working on similar issues, methods and theories in many different parts of the world, opens good opportunities for comparative approaches, both in research and in education.